potassco/clorm/docs/clorm/factbase.rst

 .. code-block:: python

-       query2=facts.select(Pet).order_by(Pet.owner, Pet.petname.desc())
+       query2=facts.select(Pet).order_by(Pet.owner, Pet.petname)

-The above will list all pets, first sorted by the owner's name and then sorted in descending order by the pet's name.
+The above will list all pets, first sorted by the owner's name and then sorted in by the pet's name.

-There is also a ``desc`` helper function for those that find the syntax more intuitive.
-So the above could equally be written as:
+In order to specify descending order you need to use the ``desc`` function.
+So for the above example to sort by the pet's name in descending order:

 .. code-block:: python